jtextor/immunet/README.md

 ]
 ```

 The values of `ds`, `slide` and `tile` attributes should match the corresponding folders where the images are stored. `panel` attribute of the `ds` object identifies the panel used for a dataset and is needed at the evaluation step.
-Its value should match the id of a panel defined in `panels.py` that is needed to be used for phenotyping (see below).
+Its value should match the id of a panel described in `data/panels.json` that defines phenotyping (see below).

 Each annotation object should have its coordinates on a tile, id, annotation type and positivity according to the panel.
-Backgrond annotations (i.e. those places on the images where a lymphocyte should not be detected) should have an attribute `"background": true`.
-See the paper for details. `positivity` attribute contains an array of the Likert scale positivities for each channel used for phenotyping in the order the channels appear in TIFF files.
+Background annotations (i.e. those places on the images where a lymphocyte should not be detected) should have the attribute `"background": true`.
+See the paper for details.
+The `positivity` attribute contains an array of the Likert scale positivities for each channel used for phenotyping in the order the channels appear in TIFF files.
 For instance, in a panel used in the paper, TIFF files have the following channels:

 DAPI, CD3, FOXP3, CD20, CD45RO, CD8, Tumor marker, Autofluorescence